-- 9. Students must be able to speak, read, and write English fluently as all courses are taught in English. - 10.
-Students must make satisfactory financial arrangements or complete the financial aid process and submit all of the required documentation. - 11.
-Documentation of required health examinations, pathology tests, and immunizations will be required for certain programs.
-In certain programs, this documentation must be submitted prior to conical/externship rotations - 12.
-If a national criminal background check reveals that a prospective student has a felony conviction or is listed as a registered sex offender, that student, as a result, will not be allowed to start or remain in classes or transfer to a different program. - 13.
-Students may be required to undergo criminal background checks before being placed in an externship/practicum, clinical or fieldwork rotation or take professional licensing, certification, or registration exams.
-Students are responsible for inquiring with the appropriate agencies about current requirements prior to enrolling in the program of their choice.
-Students who have prior felony convictions or serious misdemeanors may not be able to complete the externship/practicum, clinical or fieldwork portion of the program, which is a requirement for graduation from the program.
-Additionally, students who have prior felony convictions or serious misdemeanors may be denied the opportunity to take professional licensing, certification, or registration exams, or may be denied a license or certification to practice in some states even if the exam is taken and successfully completed. - 14.
-Some programs require students to pass a drug/chemical substance test that must be completed prior to the start date. - 15.
-Many externship/practicum, clinical, and fieldwork sites require drug/chemical substance testing.
-It is the student's responsibility to comply with the requirements of his or her specific externship/practicum, clinical, or fieldwork site. - 16.
+- 10. Students must be able to speak, read, and write English fluently as all courses are taught in English. - 11.
+Students must make satisfactory financial arrangements or complete the financial aid process and submit all of the required documentation. - 12.
+Certain externship sites require documentation of required health examinations, pathology tests, and immunizations for the Medical Assistant and Pharmacy Technician programs.
+Such documentation must be submitted prior to the first day of externship. - 13.
+If a national criminal background check reveals that a prospective student has a felony conviction or is listed as a registered sex offender, that student, as a result, will not be allowed to start or remain in classes or transfer to a different program. - 14.
+Students are informed in the Pharmacy Technician program about the appropriate agencies' current requirements for licensure.
+The students ultimately are responsible for knowing their criminal background and understanding its impact on their future employment, licensing or registration, and opportunities for externship/clinical placement prior to enrolling in the Pharmacy Technician program. - 15.
+Many externship/practicum, clinical, and fieldwork sites require drug/chemical substance testing and background checks.
+It is the student's responsibility to comply with the requirements of his or her specific externship/practicum, clinical, or fieldwork site.
+Students who have prior felony convictions or serious misdemeanors may not be able to complete the externship/practicum, clinical or fieldwork portion of the program, which is a requirement for graduation from most allied health programs. - 16.
 Once a start class is full, all remaining qualified prospective students may be placed on a waiting list for future start dates. - 17.
-Results of a satisfactory national criminal background check must be received for the programs below.
-Other programs may require fingerprints as part of the background check.
-The cost of this fingerprinting may be the responsibility of the prospective student.
-Please see the Certifications, State Board, and National Board Exams section of this catalog.
-For more information concerning fingerprinting locations by state and associated costs, please visit the following: http://myfbireport.com/locations/locationMap.php.
+Results of a satisfactory national criminal background check must be received for the Pharmacy Technician program. - 18.
+Students with special needs should refer to the Students Seeking Reasonable Accommodations section of the catalog.